-The report will contain at least fifty pages of detailed information annotated with photographs showing features of the property, as well as any areas of concern.
-You will also find included general Ordnance Survey plans of the property and surrounding area.
+The report will contain at least 50 pages of detailed information, annotated with photographs showing features of the property, along with any areas of concern.
+You will also find included general Ordnance Survey plans of the property and the surrounding area.

-The report will start with a summary of all significant and urgent matters found pertaining to the property, such as the areas requiring attention, and legal, environmental and safety aspects that should be considered before you proceed with the purchase.
-It will then give a detailed account of each area of the property, with urgent repair recommendations and advice about maintenance and upkeep to prevent more serious problems in the future.
+The report will start with a summary of all significant and urgent matters found pertaining to the property, including the areas requiring attention, and legal, environmental and safety aspects that should be considered before you proceed with the purchase.
+It will then give a detailed account of each area of the property, with urgent repair recommendations and advice about maintenance and upkeep to prevent more serious problems from occurring in the future.

-On top of this, we will telephone you to talk through the main points and provide free after-sales assistance to talk through any aspect of the report or subsequent repairs you need clarifying, including analysis of quotes and reports received from contractors.
+In addition, we will telephone you to talk through the main points and provide free after-sales assistance to clarify any aspect of the report or subsequent repairs you don’t fully understand, including analysis of quotes and reports received from contractors.

-Does a Building Survey include a market valuation?
+Does a RICS Building Survey include a market valuation?

-Building Surveys do not come with a valuation as standard, however, if required, we can provide an assessment of Market Value; an assessment of likely costs of repairs; and an assessment of reinstatement costs for insurance purposes.
-These will help you assess whether the price you are paying is suitable, based on the condition and likely costs of improvements, and help you budget for necessary repairs or renegotiate accordingly.
+Building Surveys do not come with a valuation as standard.
+If required, we can provide an assessment of Market Value, an assessment of likely costs of repairs, and an assessment of reinstatement costs for insurance purposes.
+These will help you determine whether the price you are paying is appropriate, based on the building’s condition and likely costs of improvements, and help you budget for necessary repairs or renegotiate accordingly.

 Do you offer surveys for listed buildings?